-Vanessa’s Sourdough bread making classes are a world away from the hustle and bustle in a pretty village just 4 miles north of Northamptonshire – which is possibly one of the most easily accessible counties in England.
-We are within an hours reach of London, Oxford, Milton Keynes, Cambridge, Leicester and Birmingham, which is just 15 – 20 minutes form the M1, the M6 and the A14.
+Vanessa’s Sourdough bread-making classes are a world away from the hustle and bustle in a pretty village just 4 miles north of Northamptonshire – which is possibly one of the most easily accessible counties in England.
+We are within an hour reach of London, Oxford, Milton Keynes, Cambridge, Leicester and Birmingham, which is just 15 – 20 minutes from the M1, the M6 and the A14.

 Driving distances to The Sourdough School

 - Cambridge 55 miles via A14

 - Oxford 48 miles via A43

 The train station is also only a 15 minute taxi ride away, making it really easy to get to us from London on the train.

 There are regular trains from London Euston and Birmingham to Northampton.

 Central London – trains go directly from London Euston station to Northampton station and take about 55 minutes.
 A taxi to the school from Northampton station takes about 15 minutes.